 - Funds to open lender escrow accounts for property taxes and insurance that will be paid by lender the following year.

-Typical Seller Expenses
+List of Typical Seller Expenses

 - Attorney fee for deed preparation.